Ragzouken/bipsi/docs/index.md

 * `* [auto: invisible action]` or `+[auto: invisible action]` :
     When the bipsi players encouters an `auto` choice, it will automatically use it.
     It is very useful if you want to hide some choices during play while keeping them around in your ink file.
-    When encoutered, the story continues.
+    When encountered, the story continues.
 * `Classic choices` :
     When the bipsi players encounters a non-tagged choice, it will stop everything happening in the bipsi scene.
     The avatar won't be able to move until an option has been chosen.